kuwatly/Readable-React/README.md

 ![Edit Post](src/screenshots/EditPost.png "edit post")
 ![Edit Comment](src/screenshots/EditComment.png "edit comment")

+## API Server

+Information about the API server and how to use it can be found in [API README file](api-server/README.md)

 ## How to Use the App
 * Posts are divided into three pre defined categories: React, Redux and Udacity
 * Posts table allows for easy sorting by date and time, title, body, author, category, comments and vote
 * Post details allows users to edit or delete a post as well as vote up or down
 * Comments table allows for easy sorting by date and time, body, author and  vote

+## License
+Readable is released under the [MIT License](https://opensource.org/licenses/MIT).